thomaskioko/blog/content/posts/kmp-firebase-crashlytics-dependency-inversion.md

 ## What About Adding More Frameworks?

-This is where the setup pays off.
+Thanks to Dependency Inversion and the project setup this should not be a painful process.
 Say I want to add [Sentry](https://sentry.io/) tomorrow.
 All I need is a new `SentryLogger` that implements `Logger` and overrides the methods I care about, like `error()`, `recordException()`, and maybe `setUserId()`.
 The multibinding annotation ensures the DI framework discovers it automatically and adds it to the set.
 No consumer changes.
 Errors flow to both Firebase and Sentry simultaneously.

 ## Wrapping Up